 - the management arrangements are satisfactory.

 The total cost for a three year approved licence is £620.

 - to make an application there is a fee of £262

 - if your application is successful, you will receive an invoice from us for the licence issue fee of £358

 The application fee is not refundable.

 Apply for a HMO licence

-We will aim to decide your application within 16 weeks of receipt of a complete application.
+We aim to decide applications within 16 weeks of receiving a complete application.

 The licence for your HMO is valid for a maximum of three years and you will need to apply for another licence before the current one expires.